TheDinosour/Chris_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/_10FKafzVV8?si=LjEFAiIfmrRXgP56" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ### How The Component works
 For this milestone, I added a transparent OLED.
-My OLED stands for Organic Light Emitting Diode, it is made of roughly 2500 pixels(I did the math).
-Each of these pixels are made out of one Light Emitting Diode and turns blue when I turn them on.
+OLED stands for Organic Light Emitting Diode, meaning a screen made out of a bunch of Light Emitting Diodes.
+It is made of roughly 2500 pixels(I did the math).
+Each of these pixels are made out of one Light Emitting Diode and turns blue when I power them on.
 This allows me to display different shapes and text that I can code it to.
-My OLED is transparent because all the LEDs are spaced apart just enough so that light can pass through it as shown in the figure below.
+Also, my OLED is transparent because all the LEDs are spaced apart just enough so that light can pass through it as shown in the figure below.

 ![OLED](OLED.png)